leila2798/IIMe/README.md

-All the screens are located in the scenes directory.
+Each screen is implemented as a scene.

 Sign Up screen allows to choose an avatar from prebuilt models.
 Then the user is prompted to enter his email and choose username and password to sign up.
 After successful registration login screen is loaded.
-The behavior of this screen, as well as GUI, is managed using SelectCharStyled script
+The behavior of this screen, as well as GUI, is managed using SelectCharStyled script.
+Parse initialization script is located on an empty Gameobject, but should be removed after screens integration.

 Login screen is created by the script LoginScene located in the Script directory.
 All account settings are stored on the Parse server.